Yord/shargs/README.md

 $ npm i --save shargs
 ```

-## Work in Progress

-This project is work in progress.
-Use it at your own risk!

 ## Features

 +   **Declarative:** Describe command-line arguments using a declarative DSL and derive parsers and usage from that.